Healthy diets for a healthy weight: exploring physiological mechanisms related to dietary fibre and non-nutritive sweeteners

 Attitudes of Scottish consumers to dietary fibre and non-nutritive sweeteners

-We explore public attitudes towards artificial sweeteners and dietary fibre.
-To do this, we are conducting focus group research to draw upon respondents' attitudes, feelings, beliefs, experiences and reactions.
-This group is purposely selected individuals to reflect consumers within areas of food inequalities and living with obesity.
-We are working with participants to highlight relevant and potentially modifiable interventions and leverage points likely to effect changes.
-The results are being disseminated to obesity and poverty alleviation advocacy groups, patient representatives, and food system and public health policy stakeholders.
+We are exploring public attitudes towards artificial sweeteners and dietary fibre.
+To achieve this, we conducted a consumer survey to draw upon respondents' attitudes, feelings, beliefs, experiences and reactions to questions on both dietary fibre and non-nutritive sweeteners.
+The range of respondents reflected consumers across Scotland and England and was biased towards individuals living with overweight and obese from all geographical areas.
+We are investigating responses with a view to highlight relevant and potentially modifiable interventions and leverage points likely to effect changes.
+The results will be disseminated to obesity and poverty alleviation advocacy groups, also food system and public health policy stakeholders.

 Exploring the efficacy and physiological responses to a high-fibre (pectin) diet

-We also implement controlled diet trials with healthy but overweight/obese individuals to investigate the key dietary components of physiological mechanisms associated with appetite control for a healthy weight, mediated by gut hormone release.
-This approach addresses the impact of dietary fibre on people living with obesity and food inequalities.
-The outcome of this study is highlighting the importance of habitual fibre intake as a potential modulator for gut microbiome activity and composition.
+We initiated a controlled diet trial with healthy but overweight/obese individuals to investigate the key dietary components of physiological mechanisms associated with appetite control for a healthy weight, mediated by gut hormone release.
+This approach addressed the impact of dietary fibre on people living with obesity and food inequalities.
+The outcome of this study was to highlights the importance of habitual fibre intake as a potential modulator for gut microbiome activity and composition.
+This study was terminated due to funding cuts.

 Effects of a non-nutritive sweetener with a high-fibre diet on metabolic health and composition of gut microbiota

-We are conducting a controlled dietary intervention study to assess the impact of non-nutritive sweetener (sucralose) on a high-fibre diet, on gut microbiota activity and composition and makers of metabolic health.
-We are also exploring how the inclusion of high-fibre and non-nutritive sweeteners leads to glycaemic control.
+We are focussing on conducting a controlled dietary intervention study to assess the impact of a non-nutritive sweetener (sucralose, a common synthetic food additive) on a high-fibre diet, on gut microbiota activity and composition and makers of metabolic health.
+We are also exploring how the inclusion of high-fibre and non-nutritive sweeteners influence blood sugar or glycaemic control.

-Overall, this project is providing policymakers with important insights related to increasing fibre consumption across the population - a key public health target.
-Additionally, fibre is a naturally high component of fruits and vegetables, which must be increased at the expense of meat to address the issue of sustainable diets.
+Overall, this project will potentially provide policymakers with important insights related to increasing fibre consumption across the population - a key public health target.
+Additionally, fibre is a naturally high component of plant-based foods such as fruits and vegetables, grains, nuts and legumes, which ought to be increased at the expense of meat to address the issue of sustainable diets.
 Lastly, sugar replacers are being widely used by the food industry to overcome the sugar levy, so it is important to ensure there are no unintended consequences.

 Related Projects